 Are you a Georgia resident?
 Visit the aquarium on your birthday and your admission is free.

-The aquarium is located in the heart of Atlanta, just across from the World of Coca-Cola.
-Parking is available for $10, or you can pre-pay online and save a dollar - just don't forget to bring your ticket with you!
+The aquarium is located in the heart of Atlanta, just across from the World of Coca-Cola at 225 Baker St NW.
+Discounted parking is available for $12 for aquarium guests, or you can pre-pay online and save - just don't forget to bring your ticket with you!